Mikel Otxoteko. Artist, researcher, and UNIR Master’s professor

-Born in Donostia in 1981.
-Mikel Otxoteko carries out artistic research projects located at the intersection between history and experimental anthropology by means of image production.
-His doctoral thesis Audiovisual Arts and Neo-materialism (UPV-EHU) received an international mention with an invitation from filmmaker Manuel DeLanda as a visiting researcher at the Pratt Institute of Art & Design in New York.
+Develops artistic research projects at the intersection of experimental anthropology and image-making practices.
+His PhD Audiovisual Arts and Neo-materialism (UPV/EHU) received international distinction and included an invitation from filmmaker Manuel DeLanda as a visiting researcher at Pratt Institute, New York.

-He has developed projects such as Dance & Drill and Algunos cabos sueltos, leading to screenings and exhibitions in venues such as the Musée d’Art Contemporain Les Abattoirs in Toulouse, the Centre del Carme Cultura Contemporánea in Valencia and The Rag Factory, London.
+He has developed projects such as Dance & Drill and Algunos cabos sueltos, presented at institutions including Musée d’Art Contemporain Les Abattoirs (Toulouse), Centre del Carme Cultura Contemporánea (Valencia), and The Rag Factory (London).
+His film Invierno (2019) screened at festivals including Cinespaña and Zinebi.

 This website has received support from the Department of Culture and Linguistic Policy of the Basque Government.